AgileShift/cargo_management/README.md

     - WORKING(We must link the sales order with the package and content, later we must invoice the order and service.)
 - Package can be linked in Issue:
   - WORKING(on the change of status)
-- Delivery Trip and Delivery Stops:
-  - Delivery Stops Doctype is updated to match new requirements
-  - Print Format for Delivery Trip that prints Labels(Delivery Stops)

 ### Description
 This app allows you to track the packages sent by our customers to our warehouse.